 The New Zealand Tourism Sustainability Commitment is supported by the Tourism Industry New Zealand Trust.

-Establishing a tourism industry sustainability platform to sit alongside the Tourism 2025 economic goal is a priority project for TIA in 2017/18.
+Establishing a tourism industry sustainability commitment to sit alongside the Tourism 2025 economic goal was a priority project for TIA in 2017/18.

 The Tourism 2025 aspirational goal to reach $41 billion of annual visitor expenditure is on track to be achieved a number of years earlier than 2025.

 This rapid growth has been a boon to the industry, generating many business and employment opportunities, as well as benefitting the New Zealand economy and communities across the country.

 Now, the tourism industry is facing the challenges of managing and sustaining growth, rather than generating growth.
 There needs to be purposeful effort to actively and positively manage the industry for its long-term sustainable success.

 For the tourism industry to be sustainable – environmentally, socially and economically – we must:

 - Ensure tourism businesses are financially successful in the longer term

 - protect and enhance the environment on which tourism businesses depend